Optimal Estimates on the Propagation of Reactions with Fractional Diffusion: Introduction

-While these results cover all the cases of interest in which traveling fronts do not exist, in {\it all of them} there is a gap between the powers of time resp.~exponential rates in the best available lower and upper bounds on the dynamic (an infinitesimal one for concave Fisher-KPP reactions and for ignition reactions with $s=\frac 1{2}$, and a positive one in all the other cases).
-In the following first main result of the present paper, we close this gap in almost all these cases, proving that ${\underline x}_\lambda(t;u)$ and ${\overline x}_\lambda(t;u)$ both have the exact power behavior $O(t^{\frac{\alpha}{2s(\alpha-1)}})$ in time for all $\alpha$-monostable reactions with $\alpha>1$, and $O(t^{\frac{1}{2s}})$ for all ignition reactions (in the latter case we improve both the lower and upper bounds).
+While these results cover all the cases of interest in which traveling fronts do not exist, in {\it all of them} there is a gap between the powers of time resp.~exponential rates in the best available lower and upper bounds on the dynamic: an infinitesimal one for concave Fisher-KPP reactions and for ignition reactions with $s=\frac 1{2}$, and a positive one in all the other cases.
+In the following first main result of the present paper, we fully close this gap in all the latter cases, proving that ${\underline x}_\lambda(t;u)$ and ${\overline x}_\lambda(t;u)$ both have the exact power behavior $O(t^{\frac{\alpha}{2s(\alpha-1)}})$ in time for all $\alpha$-monostable reactions with $\alpha>1$, and $O(t^{\frac{1}{2s}})$ for all ignition reactions (so we improve both the lower and upper bounds in the ignition case).
 We do so for all the values of $s$ for which traveling fronts do not exist, except for ignition reactions with $s=\frac 12$, where almost-ballistic propagation (which follows from \eqref{1.66} and \eqref{1.22a}), remains the best result.

 \begin{theorem} \lb{T.1.1} Let $0\le u\le 1$ be a solution to \eqref{1.1} such that \eqref{1.11a} holds for some $\theta,R>0$, and let ${\underline x}_\lambda(t;u)$ and ${\overline x}_\lambda(t;u)$ be from \eqref{1.55a} and \eqref{1.55b}.